Nearly all sessions are now listed - find the schedule below!

 Intermediate

-This will be an interactive session designed to introduce participants to the Collaborative Discussion Project (CDP).
-Participants will learn about different types of certificate programs in collaborative discussion.
-Participants will be invited to help us imagine how we can expand our certificate program designs to include more participants and diverse sectors of our communities.
+This interactive session will introduce the Collaborative Discussion Project (CDP) and participants will learn about different types of certificate programs in collaborative discussion.
+Attendees will be invited to help imagine how we can expand certificate program designs to include more participants and diverse sectors of our communities.
 This exploration will be facilitated by using CDP toolkit activities.
 Participants will leave this session with 1) a greater awareness of the CDP, 2) a preview of toolkit activities, and 3) an invitation to join our community of practice by becoming a collaborative discussion coach, curriculum contributor, or user of the toolkit.

 Lori Britt - Director; James Madison University Institute for Constructive Advocacy and Dialogue

-Kara Dillard - Associate Director; James Madison University Institute for Constructive Advocacy and Dialogue
+Kara Dillard - Associate Director, James Madison Center for Civic Engagement; James Madison University

 Shannon Wheatley Hartman - Vice President; Interactivity Foundation

-Ritu Thomas - Associate and Assistant Director of the Collaborative Discussion Project; Interactivity Foundation
+Ritu Thomas - Assistant Director of the Collaborative Discussion Project; Interactivity Foundation

 Intermediate

-This will be an interactive session designed to introduce participants to the Collaborative Discussion Project (CDP).
-Participants will learn about different types of certificate programs in collaborative discussion.
-Participants will be invited to help us imagine how we can expand our certificate program designs to include more participants and diverse sectors of our communities.
+This interactive session will introduce the Collaborative Discussion Project (CDP) and participants will learn about different types of certificate programs in collaborative discussion.
+Attendees will be invited to help imagine how we can expand certificate program designs to include more participants and diverse sectors of our communities.
 This exploration will be facilitated by using CDP toolkit activities.
 Participants will leave this session with 1) a greater awareness of the CDP, 2) a preview of toolkit activities, and 3) an invitation to join our community of practice by becoming a collaborative discussion coach, curriculum contributor, or user of the toolkit.

 Lori Britt - Director; James Madison University Institute for Constructive Advocacy and Dialogue

-Kara Dillard - Associate Director; James Madison University Institute for Constructive Advocacy and Dialogue
+Kara Dillard - Associate Director, James Madison Center for Civic Engagement; James Madison University

 Shannon Wheatley Hartman - Vice President; Interactivity Foundation

-Ritu Thomas - Associate and Assistant Director of the Collaborative Discussion Project; Interactivity Foundation
+Ritu Thomas - Assistant Director of the Collaborative Discussion Project; Interactivity Foundation

 Is There a Role For Artificial General Intelligence in National-Scale Dialogue and Deliberation Practices?